 We write for the trial function $w \in C^0$ and similarly for the test functions.
-This literally means that the functions are continuous, which is a substitute here for a more precise mathematical statement, but which nevertheless ensures that the integrals in (2.11) exist.
+This literally means that the functions are continuous, which is a substitute here for a more

-The initial conditions need to be suitably approximated, in general we will not be able to satisfy them exactly (which is why we write \approx).
+The initial conditions need to be suitably approximated, in general we will not be able to satisfy them exactly (which is why we write $\approx$ ).
 Typically, interpolation is used.